 - Who Can You Trust?

 Welcome to the Ehline Law Firm bicycle lawyer injuries blog page.
 As you can see, this page is dedicated to child injuries arising from bicycle-related collisions, falls, and spills.
 Kids can be hurt in a veritable plethora of tragic happenstances.
 Our injury law firm fights hard to get a functional recovery for the parents and kids with moderate to severe injuries.
 We don’t want our clients stressed out about medical bills and money.
-And this is one of the reasons we do not collect an attorney’s fee unless we get you and your kid the economic recovery you both deserve.
-We have obtained millions for our clients, and we are ready to act as your shield-bearer, while simultaneously wielding the sword of justice on your behalf.
+And this is one reason we do not collect an attorney’s fee unless we get you and your kid the economic recovery you both deserve.
+We have obtained millions for our clients, and we are ready to act as your shield-bearer while simultaneously wielding the sword of justice on your behalf.

 This information is provided to you by the accident attorneys at Ehline Law Firm.
 This article deals with bike injuries to children.
 Parents need to know the following information if their children are ever injured or involved in a bicycle accident.

-We are here to help if your child has been injured while riding in a rear-mounted bike seat, or towed carrier.
+We are here to help if your child has been injured while riding in a rear-mounted bike seat or towed carrier.
 Also, we can help if they were riding on their own on a bike with training wheels.
 We have a history of advocating for kids.